The Difference of Whole Foods

 Each day I count my lucky stars that I made the decision two years ago to become a health coach!
 Beyond getting to stay home with my son and positively impact my community in such a powerful way, I get to work with people who inspire me every day.
-Last spring, I was humbled to be able to host Dr. William Sears, presenting to my friends, clients and colleagues, and I’ve also welcomed his daughter Hayden to come share her powerful story and message here in Toronto.
+I’ve been lucky enough to meet Hayden Sears and hear her powerful life story.

 Eating Whole Foods Makes a Difference